Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c544c686-cc7b-4cc7-a70c-587c13c3fd3f)

-5. Proceed by clicking Next and then the wizard will ask you to select megabytes of memory to allocate to the virtual machine.
-Forex:- 2GB
+5. Proceed by clicking Next and then the wizard will ask you to select megabytes of memory to allocate to the virtual machine. **Forex:- 2GB**.

     ![image-3](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/e1fdbfe2-5237-4f13-86e1-f6414aa3d841)

-6. Click on the Next button again. and will ask to add a virtual hard disk to your machine.
+6. Click on the **Next** button again. and will ask to add a virtual hard disk to your machine.
 Then make sure that Create a virtual hard disk is selected.
 Then click on the Create button.

     ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/879dcdd5-9f23-4fe9-b0cf-9c54a18a2c8c)

 7. Select the file type for the new virtual hard disk.
-Make sure VDI (Virtual Disk Image) is checked or not then click on the Next button.
+Make sure **VDI (Virtual Disk Image)** is checked or not then click on the **Next** button.

     ![image-5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c93b7166-2244-45da-bd90-9e30c8a62125)